 She nodded.
 “Then I’d better hedge my bets when I hire the rest of my crew.”
 She offered her hand.
 “We have a deal, your lordship.”

 I shook it gingerly and stood.
 “Marquis Weston will bring the payment when he arrives later this afternoon.
 I understand that he will be bringing some equipment he’ll need access to during the transit.”

 “I’ll see to that,” she said as she stood as well.
-“If you can show yourself out, my lord, you will excuse me.
+“If you can show yourself out, you will excuse me.
 I have a lot of work to do and not a lot of time to do it.”

 I smiled again.
 “Nature of the business, Ms. Torres.
 Clear skies to you.”

 “So what exactly are you qualified to do, Mr. Hanson?”
 I asked.

 Business has taught me not to judge a book by its cover, but this man’s appearance spoke volumes.
 He looked like he’d slept in the clothes he was wearing, perhaps more than once.
 He was sporting several days of stubble, and the bulge in his right hip pocket spoke of a flask with Great Maker knows what inside.
 But it was his haggard expression, that tiredness of the soul that wears a person down that spoke the loudest.
 He’d been on the run for so long that he’d forgotten what it was like to stand still.

 “I know my way around starships,” he said, “enough to know that you’ll be clearing port in a hurry.
 And since you don’t have anyone from the Longshore Union hanging around, I’d say you’re deadheading this run.
 Considering this vessel doesn’t have any registration codes painted on the hull, I’d also say you only just got it financed, too.”